RaffaelaCabriolu/MyDoc/jobs/slurm_parameter.rst

 Single node jobs
 ++++++++++++++++

-For applications that are not optimized for HPC (high performance computing) systems like simple python or R scripts and a lot of software which is optimized for desktop PCs.
+This request is useful for applications that are not optimized for HPC (high performance computing) systems, like simple python or R scripts and a lot of other softwares that are optimized for desktop PCs.

 Simple applications and scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^